 - In-Series Nickname: 'Idike', an abbreviation of Frederike.

-- Mama's Baby, Papa's Maybe: The king's lover told Idike that she wasn't the king's daughter, but that she was conceived when the queen was raped by a gangster, while she was taking a bath.
+- Mama's Baby, Papa's Maybe: The king's lover told Idike that she wasn't the king's daughter, but that she was conceived when the queen was raped by a gangster while she was taking a bath.
+The queen, however, claims that she was already pregnant with Idike before the rape.
 Whether she truly was the king's daughter is never revealed.

 - Talking in Your Dreams: She meets and communicates with Ludwig in his dreams, if he is holding the watch she buried.